Surveys of impairments, symptoms and objective markers

 Electrosensitivity is a Functional Disability causing Impairments, not an Illness or Disease

-Electrosensitivity is an Intolerance, not an illness or disease
+Electrosensitivity is often regarded as an Intolerance rather than an illness or disease

 Other names for Electrosensitivity and Electromagnetic Hyper-sensitivity